-If you own a mixed-breed dog, you have probably found yourself wondering “what breed is my dog?”
-Perhaps you have been asked about your dog’s breed by well-meaning friends and neighbors or you have some of your own theories and guesses, based on your dog’s general appearance.
+If you adopted a mixed-breed dog from a rescue organization, you have probably asked yourself, “what breed is my dog?”
+Maybe the question has been posed by well-meaning friends and family.
+You may even have some theories and guesses of your own, based on your dog’s general appearance.

-Whilst these can certainly provide an interesting starting point, sometimes it would be nice to know for sure!
-Fortunately, there are a number of resources that you can use to help you arrive at an answer.
+While everyone enjoys a good mystery, sometimes it would be nice to have a more definitive answer!
+Fortunately, there are a number of resources that you can use to help you arrive at one.

-Whether you've heard about dog DNA testing and wondered what the best dog DNA kit is for your pooch or you're looking for a more convenient method to hand, there's a few ways you can discover the answer for yourself.
+Whether you've heard about dog DNA testing and wondered what the best dog DNA kit is for your pooch or you're looking for a more convenient method to consider, there are a few ways you can discover the answer to this question for yourself.

-Physical traits can be helpful in identifying a dog’s breed, especially in a purebred dog.
-Characteristics such as height, body type, coat length, markings, head shape, ears, and tail carriage can all be helpful in determining the breed of a purebred dog.
+Purebred dogs can often be identified by their physical traits.
+Height, body conformation, coat length, color, markings, head shape, ears, and tail carriage can all be helpful in determining the breed of a purebred dog.

 For example, a large breed dog with a sloped back, black and tan coat of medium length, erect ears, hanging tail, and a longer snout is likely to be a German Shepherd.